Last Updated: September 20, 2019

-Federal investigators looked into Amazon Studios chief Jennifer Salke and her husband, Fox 21 Television Studios president Bert Salke, as they conducted a sprawling probe of cheating in elite college admissions, a source close to the case told Variety.
+Federal investigators looked into Amazon Studios chief Jennifer Salke and her husband, Fox 21 Television Studios president Bert Salke, as they conducted a sprawling probe of the scandal in elite college admissions, a source close to the case told Variety.

-It does not appear, however, that prosecutors will charge the Salkes in the case.
+It does not appear that prosecutors will charge the Salkes in the case.

-The Salkes were never contacted by investigators, and the source says there does not appear to be enough evidence to prove wrongdoing.
-They are among the hundreds of parents who retained the services of Rick Singer, the Newport Beach college admissions consultant at the center of the scandal.
+The Salkes were never contacted by investigators, and there does not appear to be adequate evidence to prove wrongdoing.
+They are among the hundreds of parents who retained the tutoring services of Rick Singer, the Newport Beach college admissions consultant at the center of the scandal.
 The couple issued a statement on Friday acknowledging that they hired Singer for legitimate college counseling and ACT tutoring services for their daughters.

-In their statement issued on Friday, the Salkes said they had never discussed any illegal activity with Rick Singer.
+In their statement issued on Friday, the Salkes said they had never discussed or engaged in any illegal activity with Rick Singer.

 “We are releasing this statement to clarify an issue which has become increasingly of interest to various members of the press,” they said.
 “Like many other families, we engaged the legitimate services of Rick Singer’s company, the Key Worldwide, to provide college counseling and tutoring services for our children.